Bacardi: Cuban Revolution

 During the Cuban Revolution in 1959, the Bacardí family (and hence the company) supported and aided the rebels.
-However, after the triumph of the revolutionaries, and turn to Communism, the family maintained a fierce opposition to Fidel Castro's policies in Cuba in the 1960s.
+However, after the triumph of the revolutionaries, and turn to communism, the family maintained a fierce opposition to Fidel Castro's policies in Cuba in the 1960s.
 In his book, Bacardi and the Long Fight for Cuba, Tom Gjelten describes how the Bacardí family and the company left Cuba in exile after the Cuban government confiscated the company's Cuban assets without compensation on 14 October 1960, particularly nationalizing and banning all private property on the island as well as all bank accounts.
 However, due to concerns over the previous Cuban leader, Fulgencio Batista, the company had started foreign branches a few years before the revolution; the company moved the ownership of its trademarks, assets and proprietary formulas out of the country to the Bahamas prior to the revolution and already produced Bacardí rum at other distillery sites in Puerto Rico and Mexico.
-This helped the company survive after the Cuban government confiscated all Bacardí assets in the country without any compensation.
+This helped the company survive after the Cuban government confiscated all Bacardí assets without compensation.

 In 1965, over 100 years after the company was established in Cuba, Bacardi established new roots and found a new home with global headquarters in Hamilton, Bermuda.
 In February 2019, Bacardi's CEO, Mahesh Madhavan, stated that Bacardí's global headquarters would remain in Bermuda for the next "500 years" and that "Bermuda is our home now."

 In 1999, Otto Reich, a lobbyist in Washington on behalf of Bacardí, drafted section 211 of the Omnibus Consolidated and Emergency Appropriations Act, FY1999, a bill that became known as the Bacardi Act.
 Section 211 denied trademark protection to products of Cuban businesses expropriated after the Cuban revolution, a provision sought by Bacardí.
-The act was aimed primarily at the Havana Club brand in the United States.
+The act was aimed primarily at the Havana Club brand in the US.
 The brand was created by the José Arechabala S.A. and nationalised without compensation in the Cuban revolution, the Arechabala family left Cuba and stopped producing rum.
-They therefore allowed the US trademark registration for "Havana Club" to lapse in 1973.
-Taking advantage of the lapse, the Cuban government registered the mark in the United States in 1976.
+They, therefore, allowed the US trademark registration for "Havana Club" to lapse in 1973.
+Taking advantage of the lapse, the Cuban government registered the mark in the US in 1976.
 This new law was drafted to invalidate the trademark registration.
 Section 211 has been challenged unsuccessfully by the Cuban government and the European Union in US courts.
-It was ruled illegal by the WTO in 2001 and 2002.
+It was ruled illegal by the World Trade Organization (WTO) in 2001 and 2002.
 The US Congress has yet to re-examine the matter.
-The brand was assigned by the Cuban government to Pernod Ricard in 1993.
+The Cuban government assigned the brand to Pernod Ricard in 1993.

 Bacardi rekindled the story of the Arechabala family and Havana Club in the United States when it launched the AMPARO Experience in 2018, an immersive play experience based in Miami, the city with the highest population of Cuban exiles.
-AMPARO “is the story of the family’s entire history being erased and their heritage ‘stolen’” according to playwright Vanessa Garcia.
+AMPARO "is the story of the family's entire history being erased and their heritage 'stolen'" according to playwright Vanessa Garcia.